 Attorneys in New Hampshire help people get public benefit

 Many government benefit programs, both offered by the state of New Hampshire and the federal government, are complicated with numerous rules and regulations.
 The application process is often complicated, and lawyers help people complete paperwork and navigate the system.

 These non-profit law firms have attorneys who specialize in providing free legal aid for these various government programs, and help people navigate through the process.
 Clients can receive help with such issues as Temporary Assistance to Needy Families (TANF), Supplemental Security Income (SSI), Unemployment Compensation, Food Stamps, and Health Insurance.
 Or get legal aid in applying for utility bill help from Fuel Assistance (LIHEAP), and learn more on LIHEAP in New Hampshire.

 New Hampshire Legal Assistance contact information

-There are seven different law firms and offices around the state that provide free legal aid.
+There are multiple law firms and offices around the state that provide free legal aid.
+They do have their own hotline for people to call.
 The contact information is as follows:

 - Berlin - The legal hotline is at 603-752-1102 or 1-800-698-8969